ashtonmeuser/godot-wasm-doom/README.md

 stdout: 1047488 26
 console_log: 9469752 21

 The module is trying to log text, but strings are not a native type exchangeable between the host (Godot) and guest (Wasm module).
-We'll need to do interpret the data coming from the Wasm module.
+We'll need to interpret the data coming from the Wasm module.

 ## Implement Logging Imports